Updated On

 Keeping Mice and Deer Away

-10 Plants that Repel Ticks
+13 Plants That Repel Ticks

 Rosemary

 Rosemary is a pretty easy plant to grow.
 It’s easiest to grow it from a cutting rather than directly from seeds.
-Wait until the new cutting roots in a pot indoors before transplanting outside.
+Wait until the new cutting roots are in a pot indoors before transplanting outside.
 Rosemary is pretty hardy, so it can survive most conditions, but it prefers things hot and dry.
-If you somewhere especially cold and wet, consider keeping your rosemary in a large planter so you can move it if you need to.
+If you’re somewhere especially cold and wet, consider keeping your rosemary in a large planter so you can move it if you need to.

 Wormwood